ska-telescope/ska-subrack-mng-api/tools/README.md

 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)
 # Include files from /etc/network/interfaces.d:
 # WARNING!!!
-This file will be overwritten at boot by rc.local
+This file will be overwritten at boot by hw_init.service
 source-directory /etc/network/interfaces.d

 auto eth0